Blog>Trade>Benefits>A brief guide to carpenter insurance

 What insurance do I need as a self-employed carpenter?

-As we’ve already mentioned, carpentry insurance is mandatory for anyone working in this field.
-That means, as a self-employed carpenter, you must have some form of carpentry insurance.
+As we’ve already mentioned, carpentry insurance is a wise move for anyone working in this field, especially if you're working as a self-employed carpenter.

 How do I start a carpentry business?